 What’s the point of advertising your services for free, like Alex did?

 That is, validation that people want your services.

 With 170 people reaching out to Alex within three hours of his post going live, we’d say he got the green light to pursue his business further.

 2. It produces customers that you can use as case studies and/or social proof that your services helped them:

 Potential customers/clients love PROOF.
+Show them.

 When you first start, you may go broad doing email copy, long-form sales page copy, Facebook ad copy, etc.

 After testing the waters, you may find that long-form sales page copy is your strong suit.